jverneaut/html-to-gutenberg/README.md

 # HTML To Gutenberg

-A Webpack plugin that generates dynamic Gutenberg blocks built with React and either PHP or Twig, from a single HTML file.
+A Webpack plugin and CLI that generates dynamic Gutenberg blocks built with React and either PHP or Twig, from a single HTML file.

 Instead of manually coding both React and PHP/Twig components, simply write an HTML file with some special attributes, and this plugin will automatically generate all necessary files for you: